 If you haven't yet reached the 1000 customer milestone and you find that you're not as interested in the business or blog as you were a few months ago, then this may be a sign that you haven't really picked a business that is appealing to you.

 You're not going to succeed without the passion to stick to a business for a good amount of time.
-My free eBooks talk about how to build up a steady stream of online income through passion based business blogging.

 3. Become a social marketer

 Social media and social networks can have powerful effects on blogs and small businesses.
 By creating super duper, highly relevant and engaging content that captures people imagination, you can end up attracting more traffic than your servers can handle.

 What's nice about social marketing success is that it works almost in real-time.
 Something you write now might start driving traffic and revenue for your site within minutes.